LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: INTRODUCTION

 Nonetheless, the use of site-specific channel models in \ac{LoRaWAN} \ac{GW} placement problems remains underexplored in the literature.
-To address this gap, we propose a framework that integrates \ac{RT} and discrete-event simulators\footnote{Source code is available at: \url{https://github.com/lasseufpa/rt-lorawan}}.
-This integrated environment enables the evaluation and comparison of different network scenarios in terms of channel modeling for the \ac{GW} placement problem.
+To address this gap, we propose a framework that integrates \ac{RT} and discrete-event simulators.\footnote{Source code is available at: \url{https://github.com/lasseufpa/rt-lorawan}} This integrated environment enables the evaluation and comparison of different network scenarios in terms of channel configuration for the \ac{GW} placement problem.
 The results from the proposed experiments show a relevant impact in terms of the number of \acp{GW} and the position of each one in the optimized solution when a site-specific channel is considered instead of the commonly used site-independent channels.
-Numerically, the experiment with the site-specific channel from Sionna\textsuperscript{\texttrademark} \ac{RT} and \ac{WI} using the X3D algorithm~\cite{wirelessInsite} indicates that 9 and 3 \acp{GW}, respectively, should be deployed in a grid with 100 possible positions while also considering power constraints with a fixed threshold.
+Numerically, in a more detailed 3D scenario (detailed in terms of the number of faces), the experiment with the site-specific channel from Sionna\textsuperscript{\texttrademark} \ac{RT} and \ac{WI} using the X3D algorithm~\cite{wirelessInsite} indicates that 9 and 3 \acp{GW}, respectively, should be deployed in a grid with 100 possible positions while also considering power constraints with a fixed threshold.
 In contrast, using standard models such as COST-231 and 3GPP-UMa, the suggested numbers of \acp{GW} are 11 and 1 \acp{GW}, respectively.
-Therefore, since site-specific channel generation inherently incurs a higher computational cost (mainly when a large 3D scenario is used)~\cite{modesto2025, Zhu2024}, this discrepancy highlights a trade-off between solution accuracy and the computational cost that is ultimately determined by the chosen channel model.
+Therefore, since site-specific channel generation inherently incurs a higher computational cost (mainly when a large 3D scenario is used)~\cite{modesto2025, Zhu2024, testolina2024}, this discrepancy highlights a trade-off between solution accuracy and the computational cost that is ultimately determined by the chosen channel model.

 Therefore, our main contributions to this paper are:

 \begin{itemize} \item A simulation framework for LoRaWAN scenarios that integrates commercial and open-source \ac{RT} simulators alongside a discrete-event network simulator. \item An evaluation of the \ac{GW} placement optimization problem using different levels of channel fidelity, considering both site-specific and site-independent approaches. \item An analysis of the computational costs, considering different channel models for network planning. \end{itemize}